3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 <form method="POST" action="/todos">
 </form>
 ```

+- Why can we use the /todos route for the form when the /todos route is already used to lead us to the index page?

     Now we've got a form that's going to `POST` to `/todos` – it'll hit our server, find an action with that combination of URL & verb, and run that code.